wilmoore/frontend-packagers/readme.md

 How is this thing evaluated?
 ------------------------------------------------------------

-Given that tool choice is extremely subjective, you (and/or your team) should come up with your own weighting system and score each tool accordingly.
+Since tool choice is extremely subjective, you (and/or your team) should come up with your own weighting system and score each tool accordingly.

 Configuration File
 ------------------------------------------------------------

-The following table provides the name of the "manifest" file where you specific dependencies and/or the details of your package.
+The following table provides the name of the "manifest" file where you specify dependencies and/or the details of your package.

   Configuration          |  [bower][bower]                  |  [component][component]              |  [jam][jam]                    |  [volo][volo]